Palda97/LinkedPipesAndroidClient/README.md

 # LinkedPipes Android Client
-An android client for the ETL LinkedPipes system.
+An Android client for the ETL LinkedPipes system.
 ## Developer documentation
 Developer documentation including the javadoc documentation can be found [here](https://github.com/Palda97/AndroidEtlClientDeveloperDocumentation).
 ## System requirements